Censorship of TikTok: Australia

-On 7 March 2023, the Canberra Times reported that 68 Australian federal agencies had banned TikTok on work-related mobile devices.
+On 7 March 2023, The Canberra Times reported that 68 Australian federal agencies had banned TikTok on work-related mobile devices.
 Liberal Party Senator James Paterson called for a federal ban on all government-related devices.

 Some state governments have considered banning the app on official government devices.
-On 14 March 2023, New South Wales was the first state to consider a ban on the app, followed by Western Australia three days later.
+On 14 March 2023, New South Wales was the first state to consider a ban on the app, followed by both Western Australia and the Australian Capital Territory three days later.
+Victoria has also considered a ban on the app on the phones of government workers.

 On 21 March 2023, the federal government began a review of the app.
 The review is expected to ban TikTok on all official government devices.
 It has been reported that some politicians are using burner phones due to the ban.

+On 4 April 2023, TikTok was banned on all government devices, including the mobile phones of politicians.

+New Caledonia

+On 16 May 2024, France issued a temporary ban on TikTok in New Caledonia in the wake of protests against changes to the election law.
+This marks the first time ever that a social network was banned for civilian use on French territory.

 New Zealand

 On 17 March 2023, the New Zealand Parliamentary Service banned TikTok on devices connected to Parliament, citing cybersecurity concerns and advice from the Government Communications Security Bureau (GCSB), the country's signals intelligence agency.
-The GCSB's Minister Andrew Little had initially ruled out a ban on TikTok.
+The GCSB's Minister, Andrew Little, had initially ruled out a ban on TikTok.